-Soundbite Productions are proud to have supplied our audience voting systems on some amazing events with some great clients we have built up over the years.
+Soundbite Productions are proud to have supplied our audience voting handsets on some amazing events with some great clients we have built up over the years.

 Below are some examples of our recent projects.

-Soundbite Audience Response worked with Ernst and Young and their highly successful Start Up Challenge programme, a six week programme to help startups in Digital Rights Management and Energy Trading, gain experience and market exposure.
+Soundbite Productions worked with Ernst and Young and their highly successful Start Up Challenge programme, a six week programme to help startups in Digital Rights Management and Energy Trading, gain experience and market exposure.

 A core section of the challenge is for 10 startup businesses to present their business idea to the audience of 100 people, with delegates voting on three key questions for each startup.

-The audience were asked to vote from 1-5 on the topic of ‘Best Pitch’, ‘Best Product’ and ‘Most Innovative’ and our live and instantaneous system provided a ranking table on-screen showing how the delegates had voted.
+The audience were asked to vote on their handsets from 1-5 on the topic of ‘Best Pitch’, ‘Best Product’ and ‘Most Innovative’ and our live and instantaneous system provided a ranking table on-screen showing how the delegates had voted.

 Our clients were delighted with the system and for the time being at least, we are certainly not ‘fired’.